 Current Computational Neuroscience Research Topics

-- Single-neuron modeling: Single neurons are the fundamental building block of any nervous system.
+- Single-neuron modeling: Single neurons are the fundamental building blocks of any nervous system.
 Researchers utilize quantitative models to understand how these single-cell properties contribute to information processing and underlying behaviors.

 - Development and direction of neural circuits: Computational neuroscientists are continuously concerned with how axons and dendrites are formed during development, how axons migrate to proper positions in the central and peripheral nervous systems, how molecular biology influences functional neural connections and more.

-- Learning and memory: Human beings have the ability to memorize and recognize an immense number of faces, even those they have only seen once.
+- Learning and memory: Human beings can memorize and recognize an immense number of faces, even those they have only seen once.
 Computational neuroscientists are attempting to understand how biological systems can perform such complex calculations so efficiently, and potentially build an intelligent machine that could replicate this ability.

 - Computational Cognitive Neuroscience: CCN is focused on modeling the biological activity of the brain and cognitive processes to further understand perception, behavior, and decision making.
 Computational and cognitive neuroscience often intersect with machine learning and neural network theory.